shandut/rounding-price-function/extensions/demo-cart-transform-extension/README.md

-## Note this is an extension that uses the product discount function
+## Note

-This method ensures discount amounts are always in whole numbers, eliminating the possibility of decimals after applying a discount.
-They will need to consistently generate a discount code using this Discount Function, rather than using our native discount code creator.
+This is an extension that using the cart transform api that rounds all base prices to have no decimal point prices. e.g. $629.44 will transform into $629.00

 # Shopify Function development with Rust